-Vietnam’s capital is a city of lakes and parks, of tree lined streets resplendent with French colonial villas and mansions – a European capital in the centre of Asia.
+Vietnam’s capital is a city of lakes and parks, of tree-lined streets resplendent with French colonial villas and mansions – a European capital in the centre of Asia.

-The Old French Quarter is a maze of crammed narrow alleyways that are still named after goods that were once traded on there.
+The Old French Quarter is a maze of crammed narrow alleyways that are still named after goods that were once traded on the streets.
 With the charm of a bygone era, Hanoi is home to a myriad of roadside cafes and bars, where the traditional beer (“Bia Hoi”) flows freely accompanied by some remarkable cuisine.
 Wide, bicycle filled boulevards and faded but elegant architecture dominate the landscape as the industrious city people go about their daily lives.
 The ancient art of water puppetry continues to this day in this historic city where Ho Chi Minh’s monumental mausoleum is housed.
-The streets of Hanoi are a carnival of colour for todays visitor, with wonderful shopping, dining and people at every glance.
+The streets of Hanoi are a carnival of colour for today's visitor, with wonderful shopping, dining and people at every glance.
 In short Hanoi is a microcosm of Vietnamese culture.

-Classic Vietnam - Luxury
+Classic Vietnam & Luxury Beach

 Absorb Vietnam at its best on a private tour with original experiences and an extra special beach stay at The Four Seasons Nam Hai.